Big Band Jazz de México

+Big Band Jazz de México is a big band orchestra founded in 1999 by musicians from Mexico City.

 History

-Since 1999

-Big Band Jazz de México is a big band orchestra founded in 1999 by musicians from Mexico City to promote jazz in Mexico.
+Big Band Jazz de México was founded in 1999 by musicians from Mexico City to promote jazz in Mexico.
 Most of the members are from Xochimilco borough of the city and began theirmusical studies in the children's and youth bands here.
 Many of these members also have studied professionally at schools such as Escuela Nacional de Música, National Conservatory of Music of Mexico, Escuela Superior de Música, la Escuela Libre de Música and the Escuela de Música del Sindicato Único de Trabajadores de la Música.
 The band is conducted by Ernesto Ramos with general coordination by Martín Ramos.

 Genre

 While mostly dedicated to jazz, it also plays other types of selections from tango, various Latin styles and even popular music.
 Mexican composers that it favors include Agustín Lara, Eugenio Toussaint, and especially Armando Manzanero, with such songs as Cuando estoy contigo, Voy apagar la luz, Somos Novios and Como yo te amé.
 Other notable songs played by the band include Mucho corazón by Emma Elena Valdelamar and Se te olvida by Oaxacan composer Álvaro Carrillo.